simrenbasra/simys-blog/_posts/2025-08-03-email_genie_part6.md

 #### **Step 3: Tokenise the emails**

-Similar to when creating embeddings, I tokenise the emails using the DistilBERT tokeniser.
+Similar to when creating embeddings, I tokenise the emails using the same `tokenise_and_chunk` function from previous posts.

-Like before, I chunked the emails since most exceed the 512-token limit of DistilBERT.
-I reused the same chunking function I shared in an earlier post.
+Like before, I chunked the emails since most exceed the 512-token limit of DistilBERT:

 **a)	Training Set**